Research

 Cataloging the Sculptures

-The catalogue of sculptures is being realised with the kind support of the Hermann Reemtsma Foundation and the Ernst von Siemens Art Foundation.
+The catalog of sculptures was realized with the kind support of the Hermann Reemtsma Stiftung and the Ernst von Siemens Kunststiftung.

 The ‚Second‘ Estate of Georg Kolbe